thoughtbot/jack_up/README.md

 ### Requirements

-Rails 3.1 (for the asset pipeline), CoffeeScript, and both jQuery and Underscore.js included in your `application.js` manifest.
+Rails 4.0+, CoffeeScript, and both jQuery and Underscore.js included in your `application.js` manifest.

 ### Usage